 Working together to make a difference

-Following on a successful one-year sabbatical (2019-2020) and four years having served as Associate Vice-President Teaching and Learning (2015-2019), I am excited to continue my work as AVP for the upcoming academic year (2020-2021).
+I am excited to continue my work as AVP for the upcoming academic year (2022-2023).
 Working with my colleagues in the Provost’s Office, and in every Faculty and unit across the university has been and continues to be one of the most interesting and rewarding opportunities of my career.

-This year is an opportunity to reinvigorate, renew and deepen our commitment to excellence in teaching and learning.
-I am committed to working collegially and collaboratively to enhance teaching and learning at York, support teaching development, and to enhance York’s reputation, as we strive for excellence in pedagogical innovation and student learning.
+This year is an opportunity to renew and recommit to academic excellence.
+I am committed to working collegially and collaboratively to enhance teaching and learning at York, in support of these goals, and to enhance York’s reputation, as we strive for excellence in pedagogical innovation and student learning.

-The key priorities of the new UAP include:
+The six key priorities of the new UAP include:

 - 21st Century Learning: Diversifying whom, what, and how we teach